 Our final and often satirical thoughts on collaboration claims being made-up for the 1st time in decades or even nearly a century after the supposed fact!
 On the debunking of the ridiculous claims of Lalique and Hatot (ATO) collaboration on the Normandie Clock and the later mass-marketed Hatot (ATO) knockoff version of that clock, we thought it would be timely to use the example of that false claim of Lalique’s collaboration to talk about evaluating some of the fact free, evidence free collaboration claims that are always intended to boost the value of the supposed collaboration item.

 Also just stating the obvious, made-up collaborations always involve adding a name that would increase the value of whatever it is they want to sell you.
 They wouldn’t say Fenton Glass or Libby Glass or Consolidated Glass collaborated on anything with ATO because those names are of no help value wise.
-Say René Lalique, and that helps.
+Say René Lalique and that helps.

-How to flush out baseless claims of “collaboration”?
-Ask the person making the claim to detail the contributions of the collaborators!
+A last step is to ask the person making the evidence free claims to detail the contributions of the collaborators!
 All artists have different styles and strengths that might cause them to want to collaborate, and identifying the contributions of two totally different artists should be easy for supposed experts.
-And it should be especially easy for someone that claims to know enough to know that there was a collaboration in the first place!
+And it should be especially easy for someone that claims to know enough to know that there was collaboration in the first place!

-Anyway, let’s break down the Normandie clock and figure out who contributed what and see if we can make some sense out of the whole collaboration abomination!
+As a guide for the future, let’s break down the Normandie clock and figure out who contributed what and see if we can make some sense out of the whole collaboration abomination!
 Here are the 5 clock components that we have to assign to somebody:

 1. The round face/dial of the clock – the basic shape and style